pingcap/blog/how-we-use-a-mysql-alternative-to-avoid-sharding-and-provide-strong-consistency.md

 _This article is based on a talk given by Xiao Huang at a TiDB User Group event._

-[Meituan](https://www.crunchbase.com/organization/meituan) is a world leading online-to-offline (O2O) local life service platform, connecting more than 240 million consumers and five million local merchants through a comprehensive array of e-commerce services and products.
-To support our highly concurrent online services, we need a distributed database that can handle large volumes of data.
+[Meituan](https://www.crunchbase.com/organization/meituan) is a world leading online-to-offline (O2O) local life service platform, connecting more than 240 million consumers and five million local merchants through a comprehensive array of e-commerce services and products. **To support our highly concurrent online services, we need a distributed database that can handle large volumes of data**.

 As more and more distributed databases enter the market, choosing the right one for our applications is not easy.
 After thoughtful consideration, we chose [TiDB](https://docs.pingcap.com/tidb/stable/), a distributed, scale-out MySQL alternative database.